WayneSeng/wayneseng.github.io/projects/music.md

 ## Project Update April 15, 2022

 A couple weeks ago, I received the custom PCBs for my ESP32 stepper and floppy synth.
 I also scavanged a free printer someone had thrown out.
-Similar to what the floppotron does with flat bed scanners, I will interface with the stepper motor inside the printer scan bed using the L298N H bridge driver.
+Similar to what the floppotron does with flat bed scanners.
+I will interface with the stepper motor inside the printer scan bed using the L298N H bridge driver.
 Im glad this printer has been saved from the landfill and will have a new purpose.

 <figure>
     <img src="/images/l298n.jpg" alt="L298N" width="400"/>